JJM8/ESP32_SmartWatch/README.md

 # Agent Watch

-**A wrist-mounted interface for AI agent frameworks such as [Uniagent](https://github.com/joshy/Uniagent).** Speak into a 3D-printed smartwatch and get responses from your AI agent on the built-in screen.
+**A wrist-mounted interface for AI agent frameworks such as [Uniagent](https://github.com/joshy/Uniagent).** Speak into a rectangular screened smartwatch and get action and responses from your AI agent on the built-in screen.

 | | |
 |:---:|:---:|